pflaeging/forgejo-okd/Readme.md

       ```

 1. edit [./values.yaml](./values.yaml)
+1. change the password in [./gitea-admin-secret.yaml](./gitea-admin-secret.yaml)
 1. add the contents of `imagemirror.add.yaml` to the end of the [./kustomization.yaml](./kustomization.yaml)
 1. apply it to your cluster: `oc kustomize --enable-helm | oc apply -f -`

+## Addendum

+- The master admin is `forgejoadmin` like defined (password down there) in the secret
+  You can change the password in the secret on the cluster and then restart the pods to make it happen
+- if you want to have a HA setup you have to customize the settings in values.yaml

 ---
 Peter Pfläging <<peter@pflaeging.net>>